 - Student records may be disclosed without consent to school officials with legitimate educational interests.

+For student records requests, please contact the last school attended (for transcript requests please visit the transcript page on the Highline website).
 If you have questions or concerns about the student records policy or wish to review or amend student records, contact your building principal.

 If you believe the school district has failed to protect your student’s privacy rights, you may file a complaint with the U.S. Department of Education.
 Contact: